 ** LEGAL UPDATE **

-U.S. embassies and consulates around the world are either cancelling passport and visa appointments and processing or limiting them to emergencies only.
+U.S. embassies and consulates around the world have been either cancelling passport and visa appointments and processing or limiting them to emergencies only.
 Check with the consulate in question (which you can find via the Department of State's website) before attempting to visit, even if you already have a scheduled appointment.

-Emergency service might also be available in limited situations: Contact the USCIS Contact Center with your questions or to make a request for an emergency appointment.
+Emergency service might also be available in limited situations.
+Contact the USCIS Contact Center with your questions or to make a request for an emergency appointment.

-If you had an appointment scheduled with USCIS (including the naturalization or asylum units), keep an eye on your mail.
+If you had an appointment scheduled with USCIS (including with the naturalization or asylum units), keep an eye on your mail.
 USCIS plans to mail notices to applicants and petitioners canceling and ultimately rescheduling their scheduled in-person appointments, asylum interviews, and naturalization ceremonies.